robbystk/bee/README.md

 # bee
-a bash script for submitting data to beeminder
+A bash script for submitting data to beeminder
 ## Usage
 ```
 > bee <goal> <day> <data> [comment]